-Rosa Ann died in 1886 aged 38, 18 months after Alfred’s birth and, by 1891.
-Hugh lived with all his 7 children and his sister Janet at 125 Stretford Road, Hulme above the Shirt Shop which he managed for the Shirt Manufacturing Company.
+Rosa Ann Dunbar died in 1886 aged 38, just 18 months after Alfred’s birth and, by 1891, her widower Hugh lived with all his 7 children and his sister Janet at 125 Stretford Road, Hulme above the Shirt Shop which he managed for the Shirt Manufacturing Company.

 The photo to the left is that shop although it was taken after the Dunbars had left.

 By 1895 Grace, their eldest daughter,was the Manageress of the shop, aged just 22.
-It was no doubt during this time that she acquired the skills she used to manage a family owned business.
-Skills she took with her to rural Sopith Australia some years later.
+It was no doubt during this time that she acquired the skills she used to manage a family owned business; skills she took with her to rural South Australia some years later.

 Alexander - Engineers Representative, Alfred – Clerk to Towel Manufacturer, Eleanor - Draper’s Assistant, Janet – Draper’s assistant and Percy – Insurance Clerk.

 Hugh Dunbar with his daughter Rosa Petter and Mary (Rosemary) Petter.